-Eric Peterson enters his 16th year on staff at UCLA and ninth season as coach for the Bruin distance squads.
-Peterson has also served as the head cross country coach for the men the past nine seasons, as well as the women, for the last 15.
+Eric Peterson enters his 16th year on staff at UCLA and eighth season as coach for the Bruin distance squads.
+Peterson has also served as the head cross country coach for the men the past eight seasons, as well as the women, for the last 15 years.
 Prior to his being named head coach, he served as an assistant to then Bruin cross country head coach Bob Larsen.

 The distance squads have thrived under Peterson's direction as the men's cross country team has started to make noise on the conference, regional and national scene.
-In 2006, Peterson led the men's team to the NCAA Championships as an at-large team, and in 2007, saw the men post their highest team finish at the Pac-10 meet in 10 years (4th, the highest finish with Peterson as coach).
-Three of his athletes qualified and competed at the NCAA meet as individuals in 2007, and in 2008, the Bruin men returned to the National Championships as an at-large squad, tying for 26th as a team.
+Peterson led the men's team to the NCAA Championships as an at-large team in 2006, and in 2007, saw the men post their highest team finish at the Pac-10 meet in 10 years (4th, the highest finish with Peterson as coach).
+Three men qualified and competed at the NCAA Championships in 2007, while the full men's squad returned to the NCAA Championships as a team in 2008 and finished tied for 26th overall.

 In all, Peterson has guided his athletes to over 40 All-American honors.
 On the men's side, five Bruin men have earned multiple All-American honors.
-Austin Ramos tallied two in cross country and one in outdoor track.
+Austin Ramos has tallied two in cross country and one in outdoor track.
 Ben Aragon, Martell Munguia and Jon Rankin earned honors on the 2005 NCAA Indoor runner-up distance medley relay team.
 Munguia also added inidividual honors in the 800m along with Erik Emilsson in the steeplechase.
-Marlon Patterson, Laef Barnes and Cory Primm earned indoor All-American honors in 2008, while Henry Hagenbuch earned outdoor honors in the steeplechase.

 On the women's side, 10 women have earned All-American distinction, with six posting multiple honors.
 Karon Hecox-Candaele won the 1994 NCAA Outdoor 3000m crown and was a five-time All-American.
 He also coached her to an eighth-place finish in the 1500m final at the U.S.Olympic Trials in 2000.
 Beth Bartholomew was a two-time honoree.
 Lena Nilsson won three NCAA titles and tallied seven All-American finishes during her career.
 Ysanne Williams was a six-time All-American.
 Tiffany Burgess won an NCAA title on the winning NCAA Indoor distance medley relay team in 2002 and was a three-time All-American.
 Ashley Caldwell, a 2007 graduate, ended her career with five All-American accolades, while Melissa McBain, Valerie Flores, Jessica Marr and Allie Bohannon each earned one honor.